Loan for the purchase of a solar PV system with storage

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

-The purchase of a photovoltaic system with storage is a significant investment in your energy independence.
-But how can a project of over 20,000 euros be best financed?
-This article guides you through the process, from choosing the right loan to securing your system.
+Purchasing a photovoltaic system with battery storage is a significant investment in your energy independence.
+But what is the best way to finance a project costing more than €20,000?
+This article guides you through the process, from choosing the right loan to securing the necessary insurance for your system.

 The topic in brief and concise terms

-• The bank's review of the loan documents.
+• Bank review of the loan documents.

-Expert knowledge: grants, taxes, and legal frameworks
+Expert knowledge: funding, taxes and legal frameworks

 The KfW Programme 270 in Detail